 An ERISA Lawyer Explains What Happens If Your Disability (LTD) Claim Is Denied or Terminated

-When your group long term disability insurance claim is denied or terminated, ERISA requires that you first file an appeal with the insurance company.
+When your group long-term disability insurance claim is denied or terminated, ERISA requires that you first file an appeal with the insurance company.
 This is sometimes called a “claim appeal” or “administrative appeal.”
-The claim appeal may be the most important party of the appeals process, due to ERISA’s strict evidentiary rules.
-If you don’t put in all evidence which supports your claim and restrictions during this administrative appeal, you may be precluded from doing so later.
+The claim appeal may be the most important part of the appeals process, due to ERISA’s strict evidentiary rules.
+If you don’t put in all evidence that supports your claim during this administrative appeal, you may be precluded from doing so later.
 Effectively, claims are won and lost at the administrative appeal stage, so no effort should be spared to fully document your right to benefits.

 Review Your Denial/Termination Letter Carefully

-Before filing an appeal, you must understand the insurance company’s decision and its appeal procedures.
-Your denial/termination letter should include information discussing:
+Before filing an appeal, you must understand the reasons for the insurance company’s decision and follow ERISA’s appeal procedures.
+Your denial/termination letter from the insurer should include information discussing:

 You should also refer to the actual insurance policy and plan document for a more detailed understanding of the appeals process.
 These documents set out the specific requirements of your disability plan.
-If you need help understanding the policy or plan document, consult with an experienced NJ ERISA lawyer.
+If you need help understanding the policy or plan document, consult with an experienced New Jersey/New York ERISA lawyer.

-Submit an Appeal Which Stacks the Evidence in Your Favor
+Submit An Appeal That Stacks The Evidence In Your Favor

 Next, you or your ERISA lawyer will submit an appeal before the filing deadline set out in the policy and plan document.
 If you do not file a claim appeal before this deadline, the insurance company’s decision will become final and you cannot later successfully challenge it in court.